maxthraxx/WFGY/README.md

 to jointly analyze why PSBigBig chose to open-source WFGY 1.0 and what his next move is.

-Use WFGY to break it down together.
+Try to use WFGY to break it down together.

 Answer in ‘Full Decoding Mode.’
 ```